GunnerLab/MCCE_Benchmarking/Tutorial.md

 ```

-If all the folders listed in the book file have a state of 'c' (complete) or 'e' (error): they all have bee processed.
+If all the folders listed in the book file have a state of 'c' (complete) or 'e' (error): they all have been processed.
 You can list one of them to verify that no mcce output file for step3 or step4 was created.